melledijkstra/fire/README.md

 # Fire Repository

-This resository contains some tools that I create to manage related things to FIRE.
+This repository contains some tools that I create to manage related things to FIRE.

 At this moment that is the automatic transaction importer.